The Music Streaming Sessions Dataset: Related Work

 In the context of recommender systems there are fewer such interaction logs available.
 Instead, recommender systems datasets have tended to contain explicit ratings \cite{bell2007lessons,harper2016movielens,dror2012yahoo}.
 Some streaming logs containing user interactions have been released, for example the XING dataset which was part of the 2016 Recsys Challenge \cite{abel2016recsys}.
 However, this dataset was in the field of job recommendations and is no longer publicly available.

 There are several music listening histories datasets, most of which were crawled from from social media such as last.fm or twitter, however none of these datasets contain user interactions beyond what songs were listened to \cite{celma2010music,schedl2013leveraging,hauger2013million,schedl2016lfm,vigliensoni2017music}.
-Similarly, the kkbox dataset from the wsdm challenge provides listening logs \cite{chen2018wsdm}, but these logs are not timestamped, nor do they provide user interactions beyond what tracks were listened to.
-Thus, although there are some music listening logs, crucially none of these contain information about how users interacted with the tracks they listened to, showing instead only what tracks users were exposed to, as opposed to showing how much, and how, they actually listened to those tracks.
+Similarly, the kkbox dataset from the 2018 WSDM Cup challenge provides listening logs \cite{chen2018wsdm}, but these logs are not timestamped, nor do they provide user interactions beyond what tracks were listened to.
+Thus, although there are some music listening logs, crucially none of these contain information about how users interacted with the tracks they listened to, showing instead only what tracks users were exposed to.